Frank S. Bissell

-Frank S. Bissell was a notable wrestler and wrestling coach.
+Frank Semple Bissell (22 February 1913 – 9 September 2012) was an American wrestler and wrestling coach.

-Bissell graduated from The Hill School in 1933.
+Bissell was born in Pittsburgh and was raised in Hyannis Port, Massachusetts and graduated from The Hill School in 1933.
 At Michigan, he was a National AAU Champion in 1936, and Big Ten Champion in 1937.
+He competed at the U.S. trials for the 1948 Summer Olympics.

 Bissell served as head wrestling coach at The Hill School from 1947 to 1973, where he amassed a career record of 243-66-5 and guided the wrestling team to 17 Prep National Championships.
+He retired from coaching in 1973.
 During his tenure, 44 wrestlers claimed individual national championships.

+He married Eleanor Reynolds Merrick in 1937.

+He is the grandfather to indie filmmaker Maria Bissell.

 He was inducted into the National Wrestling Hall of Fame in 2012.
+He died in September 2012, aged 99.